Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Exhibition Summary

-Both installations are presented as part of a series of exhibitions and events linked to Panafrica: Histories, Aesthetics, Politics, a multi-year research project at the Neubauer Collegium that is exploring the links between Pan-African politics and culture.
-Together the Otolith Group’s mural and film essay serve as a prelude to Project a Black Planet: The Art and Culture of Panafrica, a major exhibition opening December 15 at the Art Institute that was informed by the research project and curated by members of the research team.
+A new moving-image work by the Otolith Group, conceived as a complement to a new mural commissioned for the Art Institute of Chicago’s Griffin Court, was presented at the Neubauer Collegium as part of a series of exhibitions and events linked to Panafrica: Histories, Aesthetics, Politics, a multi-year research project that explored the links between Pan-African politics and culture.
+Together the mural and film essay served as a prelude to Project a Black Planet: The Art and Culture of Panafrica, a major exhibition at the Art Institute that was informed by the Collegium research project and curated by members of the research team.

 Related Project